-William Taylor came to the Snoqualmie Valley at the age of 19.
-A hard working man, He lived to the age of 88, long enough to see the untamed wilderness grow into a vibrant community.
+Taylor came to the Snoqualmie Valley at the age of 19.
+A hard-working man, he lived to the age of 88, long enough to see the settlement he founded grow into a vibrant community.

 A Man of Many Trades

 William H. Taylor was born in Iowa on February 12, 1853 to a large family.
-In 1872 -- he was 19 years old -- he traveled across the country with his cousins, David Taylor and family, to Seattle.
+In 1872, when he was 19, he traveled across the country with his cousins, David Taylor and family, to Seattle.
 The Taylors chose to locate in Snoqualmie Valley.

 William Taylor took a job in the cookhouse at the Newcastle coal mines, near Issaquah, and spent three months peeling potatoes and washing dishes.
 After that, he went to Fall City to help clear land.
 While in Fall City, he built a canoe and paddled down the Snoqualmie River to find more work.